dask/dask/docs/source/scheduling-policies.rst

 When a worker finishes a task the immediate dependencies of that task get top priority.
 This encourages a behavior of finishing ongoing work immediately before starting new work.
-This often conflicts with the first-come-first-served objective but often results in longer total runtimes and significantly reduced memory footprints.
+This often conflicts with the first-come-first-served objective but often results in shorter total runtimes and significantly reduced memory footprints.

 Break ties with children and depth